Loonk112/Twisted-Crown/People/Royals/Leorick.md

 Leorick, spiraling into madness, forcibly ensured that his first order be carried out by personally executing any who opposed, along with using those of his supporters that did not participate in the assassination to dispose of their families.

 ## Rule
 Leorick ruled the kingdom with bloodied fist.
 Having spiraled into madness from the day he came to rule, he was convinced that his sister, Ulyssa was killed by the nobles in an act of revenge for his brother.

-Even when Ulyssa herself came out that she is alive, he declared her impostor and ordered her death.
+In ***4756 AR***, during one of the king's speeches, Ulyssa herself appeared and tried speaking reason.
+Sadly, Leorick convinced she was an impostor decreed her execution.
+Thanks to a previously prepared spell however, Ulyssa managed to escape.

-Leorick ruled this way for 8 years - starting from 4723, each day growing more and more unhinged and extreme.
+As Leorick ruled, each day growing more and more unhinged and extreme the next two years, discontent grew among nobles and people.
-That is not to say that he was without followers as he clearly divided punishment and rewards, gaining fanatical support among some and disposing of dissenters - both publicly and secretly.

-The last straw for the populace, especially nobles was the [[Red Council]]
+At one point, [[Blackwing Assembly]] was founded in ***4758 AR***.
+By **4759 AR***, news of this alliance reached Leorick during annual Grand Meeting, and in rage, he pulled out his sword and personally cut down 3 of present 14 nobles, ordering the rest to be imprisoned ([[Red Council]]).
 # Relations
 - Keiran: Brother
 - Ulyssa: Sister